chaaz/versio/docs/vcs_levels.md

 ## Description

-The **VCS Level** of a Versio command is the extent to which that command interacts with the VCS system (i.e. Git).
+The **VCS Level** of a Versio command is the extent to which that command interacts with your Version Control System (VCS) (e.g. Git).
 There are four such levels, ordered from minimal to maximal:

 - **None**: The command does not interact with VCS at all: no commits, pulls, merges, fetches, etc. are done.
 Tags are not searched for